Frequently Asked Questions

 4. Am I part of the settlement?

+All current Class Members are part of the settlement.
 The Court decided that PFI and PISF investors are Class Members if:

 • Their investment was through secured or unsecured debt instruments or an LLC membership purchase agreement;